purplebase/purplestack/CONTEXT.md

    - The data structure is fundamentally different from existing patterns
    - The use case requires different storage characteristics (regular vs replaceable vs addressable)

-6. **Custom Kind Publishing**: When publishing events with custom kinds generated by `nostr__generate_kind`, always include a NIP-31 "alt" tag with a human-readable description of the event's purpose.
+6. **Custom Kind Publishing**: When publishing events with custom kinds, always include a NIP-31 "alt" tag with a human-readable description of the event's purpose.

 **Example Decision Process**:
 ```